| NEWS & EVENTS

 If you see the Book Bike out and about, make sure and say hello!

 Would you like the Book Bike to make an appearance at your Tempe event or business?

 Everyone should have access to books, but not everyone can get to the library.
 Now Tempe Book Bike is bringing the books to the community.

 How it works

-The Tempe Book Bike travels around the city providing books available for check out, library cards, and information on library and city services.
+The Tempe Book Bike travels around the city providing books available for check out and information on library and city services.
 The bike targets underserved populations by visiting community centers, parks, and riding the streets of Tempe.
 Book Bike ambassadors connect with people, build strong community ties, and encourage literacy.

 This program is supported by the Arizona State Library, Archives and Public Records, a division of the Secretary of State, with federal funds from the Institute of Museum and Library Services.

 Book Bike Ambassador

 Sean is the Tempe Book Bike rider, sharing books and resources throughout Tempe.
 Sean is a Marine Veteran with experience facilitating outreach programs Valley wide.

 Tempe Book Bike is made possible through the LSTA grant program, administered by the Arizona State Library, Archives and Public Records.
 Nick is responsible for coordinating all operational aspects of the grant project.